 Yuliya Lebedeva, Staff

-Yuliya works as RTC’s LEP Reporting Coordinator and explores her artistic path through pastel and acrylic works.
-This show includes:
+Yuliya works as RTC's Limited English Proficiency Reporting Coordinator and explores her artistic path through pastel and acrylic works.
+Along with several of her pastels, the show includes "Little Friends," a whimsical trio of friendly animals painted in acrylic on wood.

 Michael Choi, Staff

-Michael creates mixed-media pendants using found objects, blending metalwork, gemstones, and symbolism to explore the themes of healing and transformation.
-His pieces are:
+Michael, the college's graphic designer, creates mixed-media pendants using found objects.
+He blends metalwork, gemstones, and symbolism to explore themes of healing and transformation.
+Among his pieces are:

 "Up in Arms" – Healing through transformation, featuring an octopus arm and citrine.